xXleowXx/gitlab-charts/doc/advanced/external-pgbouncer/index.md

 GRANT EXECUTE ON FUNCTION pgbouncer.user_lookup(text) TO pgbouncer;
 ```

-This function will allow us to fetch the hashed password of the database user name (assuming `gitlab` is the database username):
+This function allows to fetch the hashed password of the database user name (assuming `gitlab` is the database username):

 ```sql
 gitlabhq_production=# select uname, phash from pgbouncer_auth.user_lookup('gitlab');